jasonbittel.com

 In addition to writing for adult readers at National Geographic, The Washington Post, The New York Times, Popular Science Magazine, New Scientist Magazine, and elsewhere, I used to write a super fun monthly column for kids called “Ever Wondered?”
 (You can read the archives here.)

-I’m also the author of three kids’ books: The Frozen Worlds (2023), Animals Lost And Found (2022) and How To Talk To A Tiger…And Other Animals: How Critters Communicate In The Wild (2021),
+I’m also the author of four kids’ books: Mountain: Go On a Grand Tour of the Highest Places on Earth (2024), The Frozen Worlds (2023), Animals Lost And Found (2022) and How To Talk To A Tiger…And Other Animals: How Critters Communicate In The Wild (2021).

-And now, I’m so excited to announce that I will be writing a new book for National Geographic.
-Due out in 2026, Sort Of Funny Field Guides (tentative title) will be a new kind of wildlife book that leaps off the page & lights a fire in your heart.
-It'll be rigorously scientific, slightly hilarious, & written for everybody -- young & old, rural & urban, scientist & layperson.
-For updates, please sign up for my brand-new, totally free newsletter!
+And now, I’m so excited to announce that newest book, GRIZZLED: Love Letters to 50 of North America’s Least Understood Animals, comes out March 3, 2026.
+It’s a new kind of wildlife book that leaps off the page & lights a fire in your heart.
+It's rigorously scientific, slightly hilarious, & written for everybody -- young & old, rural & urban, scientist & layperson.
+Scroll down for a sneak peek, and sign up for my totally free newsletter for updates!
 You can read more about that here!